 I Can’t Remember August and Other Ruminations on the Last Six Months

-In one of my posts back in – hell, I don’t know, January?
-I post so infrequently I can’t keep up with time anymore – I talked a little bit about how my health kind of tanked over the last couple of years.
-When I first moved here, I touched a little on how I felt energetically adrift, but I didn’t really do it justice.
-I experience prolonged bouts of depersonalization pretty much all day, every day, for two and a half months straight.
+In one of my posts back in…hell, I don’t know, January?
+I post so infrequently I can’t keep up with time anymore–I talked a little bit about how my health kind of tanked over the last couple of years.
+When I first moved to NYC, I touched a little on how I felt energetically adrift, but I didn’t really do it justice.
+I experience prolonged bouts of dissociation and depersonalization pretty much all day, every day, for two and a half months straight.

-I think I was experiencing so much stress that I energetically detached from my body as a way to cope.
+I think I was experiencing so much stress that I energetically detached from my body and emotionally detached from my life as a way to cope.
 Life didn’t feel real anymore.
 It felt like a movie.
 And I was perfectly content to lay in my bed and stare at the ceiling for hours on end.
 This was probably the sole reason why I stopped feeling so anxious after I moved here.
 I think I even wrote about when I finally started feeling anxiety again and I saw it as a good thing because it meant I was back in my body.

 That’s eternally frustrating because I ordinarily have a memory like a steel trap.
 It’s actually somewhat photographic.
 I remember being frustrated between July and even through parts of October that I couldn’t communicate well.
 I’m normally an extraordinarily articulate person, but I was constantly grasping for words.
 My brain just wasn’t firing on all cylinders.
 I honestly don’t know how I was able to function or take care of myself, or even continue to write blog posts.